levickane/teamprofilegenerator/README.md

 and you'll be prompted with a series of questions for user input.
 The user's input is what will be generated to the new HTML file.

-[Follow this link](https://drive.google.com/file/d/1pxjPKc8dvnO2Vw5LJyOyQHqKVjINuLzl/view) for a video walkthrough of how the program works
+[Follow this link](https://drive.google.com/file/d/1pxjPKc8dvnO2Vw5LJyOyQHqKVjINuLzl/view) for a video walkthrough of how the program works.

 ## License